kungfumonk29/kungfumonk29.github.io/index.md

 This website has three purposes.

-First, it is a professional home for my work, background and selected projects.
+**First**, it is a professional home for my work, background, and selected projects.
-Second, it is a place for writing on finance, strategy, business and the occasional reflection.
+**Second**, it is a place for writing on finance, strategy, business and the occasional reflection.
-Third, it is a way to build something more personal than a CV and more coherent than a scattered online presence.
+**Third**, it is a way to build something more personal than a CV and more coherent than a scattered internet presence.

 So yes, it is a portfolio.
 But ideally one with a pulse.